senecajs/senecajs.org/src/pages/api/index.md

   console.log( out.zoo )
 })
 ```
+___Example: defining an action___

-You can define actions at any time, any where.
+You can define actions any time, anywhere.
 They don't need to be associated with a plugin.
 Actions defined
-inside a plugin do get some logging meta-data however, so they're easier to manage in the long run.
+inside a plugin do get some logging metadata, however, so they're easier to manage in the long run.

 ## act (input [, callback])
-- __input:__ object, properties to be matched against previously added action patterns
+- __input:__ object.
+Matches properties against previously added action patterns.
-- __callback:__ function, optional (<a href="desc-result-signature">result signature</a>)
+- __callback:__ function.
+Optional (<a href="desc-result-signature">result signature</a>).

-notes

 ## make (entity-canon [, properties])
-- __entity-canon__ - `string`: see [Entity Cannon](/entity-canon-format) for info.
+- __entity-canon__ - `string`: see [Entity canon](/entity-canon-format) for information.
 - __properties__ - `object`: optional, default data for the new entity.

-This method creates new entities using the built in [Data Entity]() functionality.
+This method creates new entities using the built-in [Data entity]() functionality.
 The `entity-canon` string
-is documented in [Entity Cannon Format]() but is essentially a namespaced way to refer to the same type or
+is documented in [Entity canon format]().
+It is essentially a namespaced way to refer to the same type or
-shape of object for the purposes of storage.
+shape of object for storage purposes:

 ```js
 var stockItem = seneca.make('stock-item')